a11yphant/a11yphant/Readme.md

 git push origin <type>/<short-description-of-task>
 ```

-9. Open a Pull Request with a clear title and description against the `master` branch.
+9. Open a Pull Request with a clear title and description against the `develop` branch.

 ### Writing Content